 Volunteers will be given initial and ongoing training in the Tongan language.
-Basic Tongan is very helpful to enable Volunteers to understand and integrate into the communities in which they live and work.
-Volunteers' school counterparts and many community members will speak English, which can pose a challenge to continued Tongan language learning when at site.
+Basic Tongan is very helpful to enable Volunteers to understand and integrate with the communities in which they live and work.
+Volunteers' school counterparts and many community members will speak English, which can prove challenging to continued Tongan language learning when in the community.
 Volunteers are strongly encouraged to use Tongan even in situations where they could use English.
-Efforts to use Tongan go a long way with community integration.
+Efforts to use Tongan go a long way with developing relationships in the community.
 Volunteers are expected to engage in continual language learning throughout their service utilizing e-learning, community tutors, and immersion in their communities.
-A good command of the Tongan language is necessary to effectively work at site both in the school and community and continual practice in Tongan language will increase the impact of Volunteer activities.
-Additionally, consistent practice in the community is important to pick up the colloquial or casual communication most often used.
-Mastering the language allows for deeper integration and stronger fulfilment from making local friends.
+A good control of the Tongan language is necessary to effectively work in the school and community.
+Continual practice in Tongan language will increase the impact of Volunteer activities.
+Additionally, consistent practice in the community is important to pick-up the colloquial or casual communication most often used.

-When trainees first arrive in Tonga they will live with a host family during Pre-Service Training (PST).
-Following PST, Volunteers will be assigned host families at site.
+When trainees first arrive in Tonga, they will live with a host family during Pre-Service Training (PST).
+Following PST, Volunteers will be assigned host families in their community.
 Some Volunteers will live with their host family in a homestay while others will live in a separate house close to their host family or in the community.
-Any independent housing will be close to either host families or other community members.
-Volunteers should expect to live in a homestay with a host family for most of their service.
-Host families provide a number of advantages to Volunteer service including support in integration, language, identifying resources, and safety and security.
+Any independent housing will be close to host families or other community members.
+Volunteers may be expected to live in a homestay with a host family for up to six months of their service.
+Host families provide several advantages to Volunteer service including support in integration, language, identifying resources, and safety and security.

 Most Volunteers are assigned to small rural communities with between 100 and 1000 people.
 Housing will be within walking distance to the school.
-Most Volunteers have electricity, running water, flush toilets, and basic amenities, though Volunteers should be prepared to live with limited access or without any access to these amenities at any one time during their service.
-Depending on the site, water can come in the form of a pumped water supply or rain catchment.
+Most Volunteers have electricity, running water, flush toilets, and basic amenities, though Volunteers should be prepared to live with limited to no access to these amenities at any given time during their service.
+Depending on the community, water can come in the form of a pumped water supply or rain catchment.
 Electricity and water can be affected by breakdowns in machinery used to provide electricity or pump water to the community.
 In some cases, remote communities have schedules when electricity will be turned on or off.

-Transportation while at site primarily consists of walking and local community transport.
+Transportation while in the community primarily consists of walking and local community transport.
 Reliable and efficient bus and taxi service are only available on the main island of Tongatapu.
 Travel to and from the outer island groups is most often via small commercial ferries/cargo ships.
 Small boats are used for travel within island groups to the outer islands.
 Plane service is also available to the outer island groups.
-Delays due to weather or maintenance are common and patience and flexibility are required.
+Delays due to weather or maintenance are common and require patience and flexibility.

 Food is often the center of any event and a core component of Tongan cultural values.
-Food in Tonga consists primarily of root crops (e.g., yams, taro, cassava) and meat (e.g., beef, pork, chicken) or fish/seafood.
+Food in Tonga consists primarily of root crops (yams, taro, cassava, etc.) and meat (beef, pork, chicken, etc.) or fish/seafood.
 Vegetables are not common to most meals.
-While vegetables are available they can be challenging to come by regularly.
+While vegetables are available, they can be challenging to come by regularly.
 Many community members are farmers – whether farming to provide food or to sell their crops.
-At most sites Volunteers will need to be prepared to navigate a diet that is primarily root crop and meat-based with vegetables being less common.
+In most communities Volunteers will need to be prepared to navigate a diet that is primarily root crop and meat-based with vegetables being less common.

-Volunteers are encouraged to be self-reliant as adjusting to life on a remote, isolated island can be difficult.
+Volunteers are encouraged to be self-reliant as adjusting to life on a remote island can be difficult.
 Integration is an important cornerstone for a successful service and can be driven by use of Tongan language.
-Successful integration requires flexibility, humility, curiosity, perseverance, and a healthy sense of humor, repeated efforts, and an unabashed approach.
+Successful integration requires flexibility, humility, curiosity, perseverance, a healthy sense of humor, consistent repeated efforts, and an unabashed approach.

 Serving in Tonga